A scenario in DSS is a set of actions to do, with condition(s) to run it. DSS automatically executes scenarios whose conditions are satisfied.

 There are 2 types of scenarios, which differ in the way the sequence of actions they take is defined:

 - step-based scenarios are made of a fixed list of steps, parametrized by the used.
 The steps are all run, and always in the same order.
+Some level of flow control is possible (see Step-based execution control).

 - custom python scenarios consist in a python script, which is run in an environment allowing it to launch scenario steps on the DSS backend.